Kaysites

 The Kaysite dynasty (القيسيين) was a Muslim Arab dynasty that ruled an emirate centered in Manzikert from c.
 860 until 964.
 Their state was the most powerful Arab amirate in Armenia after the collapse of the ostikanate of Arminiya in the late 9th century.

 Origin

 The Kaysites were members of the Hejazi Banu Sulaym tribe, which had settled in the Jazira after the Muslim conquest.
-By the reign of the Abbasid Caliph Harun al-Rashid (786–809) the Sulaym had probably advanced into the region around Lake Van.
+By the reign of the Abbasid Caliph Harun al-Rashid (786–809) the Sulaym which were based in Upper Mesopotamia had probably advanced into the region around Lake Van.
 Manzikert and the surrounding regions, however, weren't in Arab hands until the rebellion of the Armenians against the Arab ostikan (governor) in 850.
-This rebellion prompted the caliph al-Mutawakkil (842–861) to send the Turk Bugha al-Kabir into Armenia with an army.
+This rebellion prompted the caliph al-Mutawakkil (842–861) to send the Turkic general Bugha al-Kabir into Armenia with an army.

 Bugha defeated the leading princes of Armenia and took several prisoner, before departing the country in 855.
 His defeat of the Armenian princes had enabled the Sulaym Arabs to surge into the area of Apahunik', which included the city of Manzikert.
 By 860 the region had fallen under the control of the first Kaysite amir, Abu'l-Ward.